benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 Use MySQL, or you won't be able to catch bugs that occur only with this database.

-Are you running Redis on production?
-Same thing, don't use the array cache driver!
+Are you running Redis in production as well?
+Same thing, don't use the array cache driver.

 ### Use database transactions